 If you don’t have the time or energy to make homemade meals, most dog foods offer breed-specific dry food formulas for large breeds like Argentine Dogos.

 How Much Exercise Does an Argentine Dogo Need?

-The Argentine Dogo needs lots of daily exercise to stay healthy, fit, and mentally stimulated.
+The Argentine Dogo needs lots of daily exercises to stay healthy, fit, and mentally stimulated.